triflicacid/triflic-script/README.md

   - `["val"|"ref"]`: pass-by method of the argument.
 Is not present, default is `val`.
     - `val`: pass-by-value.
 The value provided for this argument is **copied** into a new local variable upon calling.
     - `ref`: pass-by-reference.
 The value provided for this argument is **transfered** into a new local variable upon calling (i.e. changing argument will change variable).
 This is suggested when the value will not be changed inside the function (as this will save copying the value and therefore speed and memory space).
   - `[?]`: A question marke prefixing the type marks if the parameter is optional or not.
-If optional and a value is not provided, `undefined` is passed as the parameter's value.
+If optional and a value is not provided, `undef` is passed as the parameter's value.
   - `<type>`: The type of the argument.
   - `=`: marks following as default value if parameter is omitted
   - `<value>`: default value of the parameter if ommited (*Note, may only be a single token e.g. can't be '1 + 2'*)